 - Make your dough; roll it out, and form your crust in a pie plate.

-- Then, stick the whole thing—pie plate and all—in a freezer bag.
+- Then, stick the whole thing—pie pan and all—in a freezer bag.

 - To use your pie crust, thaw it in the refrigerator overnight, and proceed with your pie recipe.
 Alternatively, you can use your crust frozen and simply add a couple of minutes to the normal bake time.

 - Keep a couple of pie crusts in the freezer at all times for easy last-minute desserts.